 Don’t treat people the way you want to be treated.
 Treat them the way they want to be treated.
 You don’t have to fully mimic their behavior and style, but you must be aware of it and lean into it, even just five percent, to build stronger rapport and communicate more effectively.

 The days of zoom are far from over.
-It’s in our best interest to learn how best to communicate with others through a screen.
+It’s in our best interest to learn how to better communicate on zoom with others, through a screen.
 In the end, you may find a lot of what you’ve learned applies to more than just Zoom meetings.

 Do you have any great communication tips to share?
 Let me know at email@example.com